School District of Lancaster

 According to district officials, in school year 2017–2018 the School District of Lancaster provided basic educational services to 11,300 pupils through the employment of 930 teachers, 461 full-time and part-time support personnel, and 160 administrators.
 The district is a member of Lancaster-Lebanon Intermediate Unit (IU) 13.

 The district operates 20 schools in 2017: twelve elementary schools, one K-12 school, four middle schools, one high school campus and two alternative schools.
 It employs 1,620 staff members, including administrators, teachers, counselors, and support staff.

 In 2014, the district sued the state of Pennsylvania, alleging that the state did not provide sufficient funding to provide its students an adequate education.

 In 2016, the district was sued by six refugee students who were denied enrollment in the district's high school.

 Similar lawsuits had been filed against Utica City School District in New York the prior year, and similar incidents were reported elsewhere in the country.

+As of 2023 according to Great Schools there were 11,080 Students in the school system.
+The demographics percentages were as follows.